mvolkmann/swiftui-cloudkit-core-data/README.md

 1. Select File ...
 New ...
 File...
 1. Under "Core Data", select "Data Model".
 1. Click the "Next" button.
-1. Click the "Create" button.
+1. Click the "Create" button which creates the file "Model.xcdatamodeld".
+1. Create entities.
+1. Create attributes.
+1. Create relationships.
+1. For each relationship, check the "Optional" checkbox in the Inspector panel.
+1. Select the "Default" configuration and check the "Used with CloudKit" checkbox in the Inspector panel.

 1. Create the file "Model.swift".
    This uses NSPersistentCloudKitContainer to synchronized with iCloud.